 resources or preserves.

 An essential part of a water quality control plan is an assessment of the beneficial uses, which are to be designated and protected.
-Table 2-1 identifies beneficial uses for each hydrologic area in the Region, as well as for specific waterbodies and broad categories of waters (i.e., bays, estuaries, minor coastal streams, ocean waters, wetlands, and groundwaters).
+Table 2-1 identifies beneficial uses for each hydrologic area in the North Coast Region, as well as for specific waterbodies and broad categories of waters (i.e., bays, estuaries, minor coastal streams, ocean waters, wetlands, and groundwaters).
 Protection will be afforded to the present and potential beneficial uses of waters of the North Coast Region as designated and presented in Table 2-1.
 The beneficial uses of any specifically identified water body generally apply to all its tributaries.

 Water quality standards are adopted to protect public health or welfare, enhance the quality of water, and serve the purposes of the Clean Water Act (as defined in Sections 101(a)(2), and 303(c) of the Act).
 Water quality standards consist of 1) designated beneficial uses; 2) the water quality objectives to protect those designated uses; 3) implementation of the Federal and State policies for antidegradation; and 4) general policies for application and implementation.
-Chapter 3 of the Basin Plan contains numeric and narrative water quality objectives, including Resolution 68–16, designed to ensure that all designated beneficial uses of water in the region are maintained and protected.
-Chapter 4 contains the implementation plans and policies intended to meet water quality objectives and protect beneficial uses.
-Chapter 5 describes the region and statewide monitoring and surveillance methods to measure achievement of the water quality objectives.
-The objective of the State’s Policy for Maintaining High Quality of Waters in California (Antidegradation Policy - Resolution 68-16) is explained in Chapter 3, on page 3-2.00.
-The entire text of this Policy is contained in Appendix 6 to the Basin Plan.
-The federal Antidegradation Policy also applies to the protection of beneficial uses.
-The federal Antidegradation Policy is contained in Appendix 6-B.
+This chapter (Chapter 2) describes the beneficial uses of water in the North Coast Region.
+Chapter 3 of the Basin Plan contains numeric and narrative water quality objectives, including an explanation of the state’s Policy for Maintaining High Quality Waters in California (Antidegradation Policy Resolution 68–16), designed to ensure that all designated beneficial uses of water in the region are maintained and protected.
+Chapters 4 through 6 contain the implementation plans and policies intended to meet water quality objectives and protect beneficial uses.
+Chapter 7 describes the regional and statewide monitoring and surveillance methods to measure achievement of the water quality objectives.
 2.2 Beneficial Use Definitions

 In 1972, the State Water Board adopted a uniform list of beneficial uses, including descriptions, to be applied throughout all basins of the State.
 This list was updated in 1996.
 In addition to the beneficial uses identified on the statewide list, the following uses have been identified in this Region: Three wetland beneficial uses, recognizing the value of protecting these unique waterbodies: Wetland Habitat (WET); Water Quality Enhancement (WQE); and Flood Peak Attenuation/ Flood Water Storage (FLD).
 The Native American Cultural (CUL) use and Subsistence Fishing (FISH) use have been added, identifying the traditional and cultural uses of waters within the Region.

-The following beneficial uses are designated within the North Coast Region:
+The following beneficial uses are designated within the North Coast Region, presented alphabetically by commonly used abbreviation:

+Note to Reader: the strikethrough of the existing beneficial use definition format was not included for ease of review.

 Agricultural Supply (AGR) Uses of water for farming, horticulture, or ranching including, but not limited to, irrigation, stock watering, or support of vegetation for range grazing.